oneoaas-golib/bosun/docs/definitions.md

 #### squelch
 {: .keyword}
-Squelch (TODO Link to squelch detail) is comma-separated list of `tagk=tagv` pairs. `tagv` is a regex.
+`squelch` is comma-separated list of `tagk=tagv` pairs. `tagv` is a regex.
 If the current tag group matches all values, the alert is squelched, and will not trigger as crit or warn.
 For example, `squelch = host=ny-web.*,tier=prod` will match any group that has at least that host and tier.
 Note that the group may have other tags assigned to it, but since all elements of the squelch list were met, it is considered a match.
 Multiple squelch lines may appear; a tag group matches if any of the squelch lines match.

 This can also be defined at the global of level of the configuration.